Understanding Fiduciary Bonds:

 At a High Level...

-Fiduciary Bond Insurance provides funds to cover the result of mistakes made in the administration and/or investment of employee benefits and pensions.
+Fiduciary Bond Insurance provides funds to cover the result of mismanagement in the administration and/or investment of employee benefits and pensions.
 The funds in these bonds only go to the people who have money invested in a plan.
-They do not pay the legal or liability expenses of the fiduciary.
+They do not pay the legal or liability expenses of the fiduciary and have a specialized scope of coverage.

-In the event that a policyholder is sued, this insurance will either pay for legal counsel or provide legal counsel.
+In the event that a policyholder is sued, Fiduciary Liability insurance will either pay for legal counsel or provide legal counsel.
 In the former, a policyholder would be on their own to find legal representation.
-This insurance would provide a set amount of money towards the lawyer’s fees or pay him or her directly.
+The insurer would provide a set amount of money towards the lawyer’s fees or pay him or her directly.
 In the latter case, the insurance company would provide legal counsel to the policyholder; typically with a lawyer who is an employee of the insurance company.
 These lawyers often have a lot of experience with these types of cases, and are very motivated to keep awards and settlement amounts as low as possible.

 In the event that a case is lost or a settlement is reached, Fiduciary Bond Insurance will pay a set amount towards the award amount.
 This amount is based on the term limits of the policy.